janinetimmerman8/RWS-group3/README.md

 You can also read this notebook as html file.
 This notebook, including all other important notebook are exported to html and can be found in the folder:
 "Notebooks_html"

+The backlog can be found in the wiki on this github.
+There is an overview of tasks done for each week.